-The IAD is an independent unit that operates separately from the business and corporate activities.
+The IAD is an independent unit that operates separately from the business and corporate activities and its primary reporting line is to the AC & RMC.
+With unfettered access to all the Company's documents, records, properties and personnel, the IAD possesses the appropriate standing within the Company to perform its functions effectively.
 Its operations are governed by the framework set out in the Internal Audit Charter and Code of Ethics approved by the AC & RMC and the Management.
-The IAD had 54 staff as at 31 December 2020.
+The IAD is adequately resourced, with 55 staff as at 31 December 2022.